jamesray1/trinkler.software/fellowship.md

 What we need are _kind, emphatic and courageous_ people well-equipped to take on today's problems.

-Our mission is to financial free up those that would rather create world-changing technology than sit in a classroom or cubicle.
+Our mission is to financially free up those that would rather create world-changing technology than sit in a classroom or cubicle.

 ## Vision